samvera/questioning_authority/README.md

 This will install the gems, create a dummy application under spec/internal and run the tests.
 After you've made changes, remove the entire spec/internal directory so that further tests and run against a new dummy application.

-## Dependencies and Compatability
+## Compatability

-Rails 4
+Currently, it is compatible with Rails 4.0 and 4.1 under both Ruby 2.0 and 2.1.

 # Help